MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/POS-APIs.md

 ### DataService

-The following is a list of APIs exposed to perform data service- related functionality.
+The following is a list of APIs exposed to perform data service-related functionality.

 | POS API            |
 |--------------------|